Is Warm or Cool Mist Humidifier Better for Sinuses

 The mucosal tissues sometimes swell when they are affected by irritants.
 Eventually, this leads to blockage of the nasal cavity.

 The swelling makes your sinuses feel congested, which causes difficulty in breathing.
 The symptoms of sinus infection are nasal congestion, headache and excess mucus.
 You can learn more about them here.

 Doctors use various options to treat sinuses, even going to the extent of removing growths that cause air blockage.

 Dry air aggravates the sinus problem as it damages the Cilia that help in filtering harmful microorganisms.
 It also makes the sinuses to become irritated.

 Some people have acute sinusitis, which is very uncomfortable, but it goes away eventually.
 However, when you have chronic sinusitis, you have to live with the discomfort for a long time, until you do something about it.
 The first thing to do is buy a humidifier for your house.

 Cool vs warm mist humidifier for sinus infection

 The first thing to do is to deal with the problem of dry air, which as we have seen here, causes issues with your sinuses.
 You can check several ways to humidify the air naturally in this article.
 However, the best way to humidify the air is by using a humidifier.

 If you feel some dryness on your skin, mouth, and throat mostly after waking up in the morning, then chances are that your room does not have the right humidity level.
 You can use a hygrometer to detect the humidity level in your home.

-You will need a humidifier if your indoor humidity is below 30%.
+You will need a humidifier for runny nose if your indoor humidity is below 30%.
 Using a humidifier reduces the risk of contracting sinusitis.
 It also takes care of most of the indoor allergens such as dust and pollen that would aggravate your sinuses.